 AI chips can be broadly categorized into two categories: cloud AI chips targeting cloud training and inference and edge AI chips used on a specific smart device mainly for inference purposes.
 AI chips targeting cloud training and inference are generally used for processing big data on the cloud server, in the process of which an AI model is trained to analyze the data, learn from the data and obtain the intelligence to perform analysis and conduct inference.
 On the other hand, edge AI chips would be used mainly for inference at the edge with machine learning models that have been trained on the cloud, which effectively addresses the issues faced by cloud AI chips such as latency, bandwidth, and privacy concerns.
-Underpinned by the rapid development of IoT and 5G technology, it is expected that the global edge AI chip segment will register a higher CAGR of approximately 62.1% from 2018 to 2023 than that of cloud chips during the same period.
+Edge AI chips and cloud AI chips accounted for 43.9% and 56.1%, respectively, of the total AI chips market in 2018.
+Underpinned by the rapid development of IoT and 5G technology, it is expected that the edge AI chips and cloud AI chips together will achieve a CAGR of approximately 45.1%, while the global edge AI chip segment will register a higher CAGR of approximately 62.1% as compared to a CAGR of approximately 22.3% for the cloud edge AI chip segment from 2018 to 2023.